oscar-franzen/alona/README.md

-                                  either tSNE or UMAP.  [default: tSNE] --perplexity INTEGER            The perplexity parameter in the t-SNE algorithm.  [default: 30] -s, --species [human|mouse]     Species your data comes from.  [default: mouse]
+                                  either tSNE or UMAP.  [default: tSNE] --perplexity INTEGER            The perplexity parameter in the t-SNE algorithm.  [default: 30] -s, --species [human|mouse|other]
+                                  Species your data comes from.  [default:
+                                  mouse]
   --dark_bg                       Use dark background in scatter plots.
                                   [default: False]
+  --add_celltypes TEXT            Add markers for these additional cell types
+                                  to the heatmap plot.
+Separate multiple cell types with commas.
   --overlay_genes TEXT            Generate scatter plots in 2d space (using
                                   method specified by --embedding), where gene
                                   expression is overlaid on cells.
 Specify